Horse64/core.horse64.org/docs/Language Specs/Concurrency Model.md

 Any function with neither a later call or a return later is automatically a normal function.

-### Rule 5: A later function has implicit delayed returns:
+### Rule 5: A later function has implicit delayed returns.

 Once a function is a later function, for any `return`, a `return later` is assumed.
 This means if you already have `later:` calls in the same function, you can omit the explicit `return later` use if you want.

-### Rule 6: A time skip can cause interleaved execution.
+### Rule 6: Anything in parallel executions can interfere.

-Any later call and any later return may cause both a time delay, and for other functions and program runs to run in between, excluding only `later ignore` calls.
+Anything run [truly in parallel]( /docs/Concurrency.md#running-code-in-parallel
+) can mess with your program's state between each line of code and even various expressions in a single line.
 **Write your code accordingly to avoid race conditions.**
 Neither regular later calls nor
-`later ignore` calls **have any guarantees to run any code immediately** of the called function, or in any specific time frame, it's merely run timely on a best-effort basis.
+`later ignore` calls **have any guarantees to run any code immediately** of the called function, or in any specific time frame, or guaranteed to be always parallel, it's merely all scheduled on a best-effort basis.
 Also, for all the later functions waiting to run or resume, there's **no guaranteed ordering** of execution.
+Execution is only partially pre-emptive.

-### Rule 7: `later repeat` replaces later inside loops.
+### Rule 7: `later repeat` must be used for looped later calls.

 Later calls can't be inside a `while` or `for` loop due to technical limitations.
-While this might change at some point, there are currently no plans.
+While this might change at some point, there are currently no plans for that.
-Instead, you can use a `later:` ...code... `later repeat` loop whenever needed.
+Instead, use a `later:` ...code... `later repeat` loop whenever needed.

-### Rule 8: You can't nest later repeats.

-You mustn't nest `later:` ...code... `later repeat` loops inside each other.
-Both paired calls must be in the same code block.
+Both calls of such a repeat pair must be in the same code block, although nested other code blocks can appear in between, as well as any other unrelated later calls.
-Both paired calls must assign their return value, and they must assign it to the same local variable.
+Both calls must assign their return value, and they must assign it to the same local variable.
 [See here for an example of `later repeat` loops.]( /docs/Concurrency.md#later-repeat)